exoscale/terms/dpa.markdown

-Upon request of Company, notified at least 30 (thirty) days prior to termination of the Services, Processor shall make Company Data available to Company in its original format through the Processor's recovery service, upon charge of a recovery service fee.
+Upon request of Company, notified at least 30 (thirty) days prior to termination of the Services, Processor shall make Company Data available to Company in its original format.

 ### 9.3.
 Deletion